 Since our son’s death, we – and particularly my wife Jo – have been involved in Sands, the UK charity that supports those whose babies have died: either still-born or soon after birth.
 Jo promised Esther that she would do everything she could to provide her with the information that she so desperately wanted.

 At first it didn’t seem hopeful.
 Though Jo had the baby’s name, the date he died and the name of the cemetery, there seemed to be no record.
 Eventually there was a breakthrough when she realised that the cemetery that our friends have, for 27 years, believed to be the one where their baby son was buried was not the right one.
 Slowly but surely, after hours of trawling online through various official registers and documents concerned with death and burial, and various telephone conversations with various official and unofficial organisations, Jo managed to identify the location of David’s grave.
-(David is not his real name, but he has a real name, and that’s important because he is no longer an anonymous ‘Baby – deceased’.)
+(David is not his real name, but he has a real name, and that’s important because he is no longer an anonymous ‘Baby – deceased’

-Once Jo had identified the location, the next task was to obtain confirmation of the precise location and to get a small gravestone made and erected as soon as possible.
-She rang the main Jewish burial organisation, and when she had explained what she was doing and why she was doing it, the phone at the other end was passed to Dayan (judge) B., the eminent head of the Beth Din – the Jewish religious authority.
+Once Jo had identified the general location, the next task was to obtain confirmation of the precise location amongst the graves of other babies and young children, and to get a small gravestone made and erected as soon as possible.
+After some more detective work and once she was absolutely certain of the precise location, Jo rang the main Jewish burial organisation.
+When she had explained what she was doing and why she was doing it, the phone at the other end was passed to the head of the Beth Din – the Jewish religious authority.

-Esther departed this world knowing that a large wound in her life has been healed, and the family – amidst the sadness and sorrow – can be comforted in knowing that there are kindnesses that do, indeed, repair the world.
+Esther departed this world knowing that a large wound in her life had been healed, and the family – amidst the sadness and sorrow – found great comfort in knowing not only where their son and brother lay, but also that there are kindnesses that do, indeed, repair the world.